-The Steiner curriculum is non-denominational and respects the individual beliefs of families.
+The Waldorf curriculum is non-denominational and respects the individual beliefs of families.
 Children of all ethnic or religious backgrounds are welcome to our kindergarten.
 The teachers and their assistants lead by example and provide an environment which respects individual differences.

 The education is based on the notion that everything which surrounds the child, both visible and invisible, has an impact on the child.
 Very careful consideration is given to the impact of everything in the kindergarten environment to ensure that it is gentle to the eye, ear and all the senses of the young child.
 The physical space is designed to be home-like and as free from exterior distraction as possible.

 There are no ‘hard’ corners, no strong colours and all the furniture and toys are made of natural materials and are deliberately crafted to be relatively undefined to allow maximum scope for imaginative use as props in children’s play.
 They include wooden blocks and logs, natural plain cloth, shells and hand-made dolls.
 Equipment includes grain mills, woodwork tools and other simple manual tools, water colours, broad brushes, beeswax crayons, sheep’s fleece and sewing materials.
 We also have simple musical instruments and a quiet book corner with carefully chosen picture books.

 Young children find their own learning situations in play.
 Studies demonstrate that good players show more empathy towards others and good social skills and are less aggressive; are able to see things from the perspective of the other and show less signs of fear, sadness and fatigue.